 The width of the central maximum in a diffraction pattern depends on the size of the aperture, (i.e. the size of the slit).
 The aperture of your eye is your pupil.
 A telescope has a much larger aperture, and therefore has a greater resolving power.
 The minimum angular separation of two objects which can just be resolved is given by θmin = 1.22 λ/D, where D is the diameter of the aperture.
 The factor of 1.22 applies to circular apertures like the pupil of your eye or the apertures in telescopes and cameras.

 When light passes through an aperture with diameter D, then diffraction limits the resolution to θ = 1.22λ/D. If the angular separation of two sources is less than θ, they cannot be resolved.
 The closer you are to two objects, the greater is the angular separation between them.
 Up close, two objects are easily resolved.
 As your distance from the objects increases, their images become less well resolved and eventually merge into one image.

 A spy satellite travels at a distance of 50 km above Earth's surface.
 How large must the lens be so that it can resolve objects with a size of 2 mm and thus read a newspaper?
 Assume the light has a wavelength of 400 nm.

 The limit to the eye's acuity is actually related to diffraction by the

 Estimate the angle between two just-resolvable points of light for the pupil in bright daylight.
 Make reasonable assumptions.

 Given this angle, estimate the greatest possible distance you can resolve the two headlights of a car?

-Discuss your estimates with your fellow students on Piazza!
+Discuss your estimates with your fellow students in the discussion forum!